s7techlab/cckit/examples/erc20/README.md

 As well as Ethereum blockchain,  Hyperledger Fabric platform (HLF) can be used for token creation, implemented as smart contract (chaincode in HLF terminology), that holds user balances.
 Unlike Ethereum, HLF chaincodes can't work with user addresses as a holder key, thus we will use combination of Membership Service Provider (MSP) Identifier and user certificate identifier.
-Below is an simple example of how to create a token as Golang chaincode on the Hyperledger Fabric platform using CCKit chaincode library.
+Below is a simple example of how to create a token as Golang chaincode on the Hyperledger Fabric platform using CCKit chaincode library.

 ## What is ERC20 token standard